 Take a family nature walk through Fish Creek Provincial Park and breathe in some fresh air.
 Remember to only go outside with the people in your household and maintain a safe distance from other visitors in the park.

 Okay, we may be a little biased but this one seems pretty great.
-The Sprawl has just launched Sprawl Kids, a new section that features articles written by — you guessed it — kids.
-The next assignment will be posted here on March 20.
+The Sprawl launched Sprawl Kids, featuring stories told by and written by — you guessed it — kids.
 It’s prompted by a question (the first assignment asked kids to answer, “How are you feeling right now, with schools being closed?”) and kids get their parents to post the article on social media or email it in by a deadline given by the assignment editor.
 A selection of the stories will be posted to the website and there may also be virtual journalism classes for kids coming soon.
+The most recent assignment even asked kids to record an interview with a family member for an episode on The Sprawl’s podcast.
+Watch for the next assignment that will be posted to the website and The Sprawl’s Twitter feed.

 Order an art kit from a local business